aliguzelyel/TimePlanner/README.md

 You can also see the other good times by looking at the array that tells you how many people can attend at each hour.

-*The program works only with user input right now, reading from a file will be implemented soon.
+*The program works only with user input right now, reading from a file will be implemented later.